grace-bible/GAM-boarding-scripts/README.md

 ## Usage

 > [!TIP]
-> Both the [onboarding script](/onboard.sh) and the [offboarding script](/offboard.sh) will run with CLI arguments _or_ with prompted input.
-If an unexpected number of arguments are received, the script will proceed with the guided boarding process. _Remember to customize the scripts according to your organization's specific needs!_
+> **Both the [onboarding script](/onboard.sh) and the [offboarding script](/offboard.sh) will run with either CLI arguments _or_ with user prompted input.** If an unexpected number of arguments are received, the script will proceed with the guided boarding process. _Remember to customize the scripts according to your organization's specific needs!_

 1. Run the script in the terminal: